 Bowden then engineered and directed Samford’s move from non-scholarship Division III football to Division I-AA (now FCS) scholarship football.
 With only one freshman class on scholarship, the Bulldogs went to a full Division I-AA schedule in 1989.
 By 1991, Samford was competing for the national championship.
 His 1991 Samford team had the best record in school history at 12-2, and reached the Division I-AA national semifinals.

-During his time away from coaching, Bowden first served as a studio analyst and color commentator with ABC Sports' college football coverage.
-He was also an analyst for Westwood One Radio's College Football National Game of Week, co-hosted "The Coaches Show" on Sirius Satellite Radio with Jack Arute, and was the exclusive college football columnist for Yahoo!
+During his time away from coaching, Bowden first served as the studio analyst and color commentator with ABC Sports’ college football coverage in the studios in Times Square.
+He was also an analyst for Westwood One Radio’s College Football National Game of the Week, co-hosted “The Coaches Show” on Sirius Satellite Radio with Jack Arute, and was the exclusive college football columnist for Yahoo!
 Sports.

 Bowden is a member of one of the most famous and successful college football coaching families.
-His father, Bobby Bowden, turned Florida State into a national champion and his 389 collegiate wins rank first in Division I history.
+His father, Bobby Bowden, turned Florida State into a national champion and his 377 collegiate wins rank second in Division I history.

 His brother Tommy had an 18-4 record in two seasons as head coach at Tulane and a 72-45 record in 10 seasons as head coach at Clemson, taking the Tigers to eight bowl games.
-His brother Jeff also has 25 years of collegiate coaching experience, working at Salem, Samford, Southern Mississippi, Florida State and most recently at North Alabama, with Terry.
+His brother Jeff also has 25 years of collegiate coaching experience, working at Salem, Samford, Southern Mississippi, Florida State, North Alabama, and at Akron with Terry.

 As a student-athlete at West Virginia, Bowden lettered two years as a running back (1977-78), held a 3.65 grade-point average in accounting, the highest GPA on the football team, and graduated Magna Cum Laude.